testmunk/docs/steps.rst

 	Description coming soon!

-	Then I select "accLabel" from the menu
+	Then I select "id" from the menu

 .. admonition:: teststep android